 The Dean of the College of Cardinals in 1523 was Cardinal Bernardino López de Carvajal (1455—December 16, 1523) Under Pope Sixtus IV, he was made Chamberlain of Honor.
 He was given the Bishopric of Cartagena by Pope Innocent VIII (Cibo), and named Nuntius to the Court of Ferdinand and Isabella, who, in their turned named him their Ambassador before the Holy See.
 On August 21, 1493, he was created Cardinal Priest, with the title of S. Pietro e Marcellino.
 In 1496, he was named Legatus a latere to the Emperor Maximilian I, with the goal of bringing about a truce with the King of France.
 He acquired the title of Latin Patriarch of Jerusalem (1503-1523).
 In 1511, he convoked and presided over the rebel Council of Pisa, for which he was excommunicated by Pope Julius II.
 He was therefore ineligible to participate in the Conclave of 1513.
 The new pope, Leo X, was inclined to mercy, and so after humbling himself and retracting his errors and actions at the V Lateran Council in June, 1513, he was readmitted to the College of Cardinals.
 He participated in the Conclave of 1521-1522, at which Adrian VI was elected.
 He died on December 16, 1523.
 (Moroni, 10, 134-135)

-There was also a discussion about releasing Cardinal Soderini (Volterra) from the Castel Sant' Angelo.
-(Sanuto, 430).
+On the 19th, a Congregation was held at the usual place, the Antechamber of the Pope.
+There was a discussion about releasing Cardinal Soderini (Volterra) from the Castel Sant' Angelo.
+(Sanuto, 430; Gattico I, 441).
 He had been suspended from his cardinalatial rights by Leo X (illegally), and these were restored before Leo's death; he was guilty of conspiracy a second time under Adrian VI and was sent to the Castel S. Angelo.
 On the last day of the novendiales he was released by order of the College of Cardinals and given his place in the Conclave (Cartwright, 134-135).
 The only objections in the College had come from Cardinal de' Medicis and some of his relations.
 Sessa reconciled Medici and Colonna, the latter even taking an oath, but the peace did not last (Bergenroth, #606, Sessa to the Emperor, October 28).
 Looking forward to the conclave, the popular voice favored Cardinal Giulio de' Medici, but there was also talk about Flisco (Fieschi), Farnese, Giacobazzi, Valle and Grassis.

 As in the Conclave of 1521, Thomas Cardinal Wolsey believed that he had an excellent chance of being elected Pope.
 As in the Conclave of 1521, he believed that he had the support of the Emperor Charles V. He was again mistaken.
-On October 28, 1523, the Imperial Ambassador in Rome, the Duke of Sessa, wrote to the Emperor (Williams, 412-413; Gregorovius, 455):
+On October 28, 1523, the Imperial Ambassador in Rome, the Duke of Sessa, wrote to the Emperor [Bergenroth, no. 606 p.
+590; Williams, 412-413; Gregorovius, 455]:

 I have received letters from England in which the election of the Cardinal of England is warmly recommended to me.
 The English think that his election is almost sure, as though God would work every day a miracle.
 They imagine that a person who is absent will be elected pope.
 In order to satisfy the English I have strongly recommended the election of the Cardinal of England.
 But the cardinals have sworn not to elect an absent person as pope.
 Though they are in the habit of breaking their oaths, I think they will fulfil them in this case, as they are afraid of the people, who clamorously demand that the pope shall be elected from those who are present in the Conclave.
 The English Ambassadors know very well what incalculable calamaties have been the consequence of the last election.